 There’s a vast spectrum of plant species ideally suited for hydroponic growth, from vibrant tropical specimens to delicate herbs and leafy greens.
 Check the best plants to grow in water indoors below.

-18 Plants That Grow In Water Indoor
+18 Plants That Grow In Water Indoors

 1. Pothos